Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Conclusion

 \section{Conclusion}

-This article presents a framework to model airborne pathogen transmission with a communication engineering perspective.
+This paper presents a framework to model airborne pathogen transmission with a communication engineering perspective.
 First, airborne pathogen transmission mechanisms are reviewed and MC is utilized to model the propagation and reception of this transmission.
 The concept of MoHANET is proposed to handle the infectious disease spread modeling problem by using a layered structure in macro- and microscales.
-Furthermore, simulation techniques and experimental methods to model airborne pathogen transmission are reviewed and discussed.
-Throughout the article, open research issues possessing the potential for development opportunities are given.
-The efforts to model the infectious disease spread via airborne pathogen transmission with a novel approach given in this article has the potential for a holistic viewpoint.
-This communication engineering viewpoint can bring different disciplines such as fluid dynamics, medicine, biology and epidemiology together for accurate predictions about the spread of infectious diseases.
-Hence, the most proper intervention method (lockdown, social distancing, wearing masks, and so on) can be chosen and how it will be applied can be determined to stop the epidemics in an effective way.
+Furthermore, a proof-of-concept study is given about the MoHANET architecture via the proposed OMT algorithm.
+The holistic viewpoint of communication engineering can bring different disciplines such as fluid dynamics, medicine, biology and epidemiology together for accurate predictions about the spread of infectious diseases.
+Numerical results confirm that prevention measures that reduce the number of pathogen-laden droplets received by individuals or a healthier population, i.e., people with stronger immune systems, can flatten the curve in an epidemic.